SungardAS/condensation/README.md

 identical attributes and structure for different applications and services.
-* To bootstrap instances it is nice to have scripts and configuration files deployed in a known location and versioned with the template they are associated with.
+* To bootstrap instances it is nice to have scripts and configuration files deployed in a known location and verisoned with the template they are associated with.

 Condensation's goal is to make deploying and reusing CloudFormation